-I’ve been using Gutenberg on production projects since version 2.5.0, or April 2018.
-To prepare for my first Gutenberg project, I’ve used the exact steps I’ll outline below.
-Other colleagues at Human Made have followed a similar path, so this is a proven approach for learning to develop Gutenberg blocks.
+This approach is a battle tested: I’ve been using Gutenberg on high stakes client projects since version 2.5.0, or April 2018.
+To prepare for my first Gutenberg project, I’ve used the exact steps outlined below.
+Other colleagues at Human Made have followed a similar path, proving that this is a rock-solid approach for learning to develop Gutenberg blocks

 Step 1: Creating content with Gutenberg